-It seems obvious that the consequence of no action will be the eventual destruction of life on Earth.
+The consequence of no action will be that the Earth's temperature will increase enough to destroy life on Earth.
 The remedy must include marked reduction in use of fossil fuels.
-A problem that scientists understand but that is not often discussed is that burning of fossil fuels leaves sulfur compounds in the air that reflect sunlight.
-Stopping burning fossil fuels will cause these compounds to fall out of the air in weeks, and that will result in much more sunlight heating the air, which will cause the temperature to rise quickly.
-By some form of geoengineering, we must avoid that outcome.
+A problem that climate scientists understand but that is not often discussed23 is that burning of fossil fuels leaves sulfur compounds in our air that reflect sunlight.
+Stopping burning fossil fuels will cause these compounds to fall out of the air in weeks and that will result in much more sunlight heating the air, which will cause the temperature to rise quickly.24 By some form of geoengineering, we must avoid that outcome.
 If we fail, we will have to pay, like Faust, the price of our bargain with the Devil.
-In our case the price, the ultimate price, will be loss of a livable Earth!
+In our case the price, the terrible price, will be loss of a livable Earth!
 We must not let that happen!

-Eunice Newton Foote warned us, Svante Arrhenius warned us, The Global 2000 Report warned us, Dr. Jim Hansen warned us, former Vice President Al Gore warned us, Climate Scientist Michael Mann warned us, Prof. Emeritus Guy McPherson19 warned us, Arctic Researcher Dr. Peter Wadhams warned us, Dr. David Wasdell warned us, Dr. George Erickson warned us, Gary Hauser warned us, Greta Thunberg warned us, and many others warned us.
+Eunice Newton Foote warned us, Svante Arrhenius warned us, The Global 2000 Report warned us, Dr. Jim Hansen warned us, former Vice President Al Gore warned us, Climate Scientist Michael Mann warned us, Arctic Researcher Dr. Peter Wadhams warned us, Dr. David Wasdell warned us, Dr. Guy McPherson warned us, Dr. Malcolm Light (see next page) warned us, Dr. George Erickson warned us, Gary Hauser warned us, Greta Thunberg warned us, 11,000 scientists warned us, and many others warned us.
 Yet, most of us carry on our lives as if all is well!
-In many cities including ours there are Climate Action groups that you can join.
-They call attention to the problem and what to do.

-This fall we absolutely must elect a President, Senators and Representatives who will be devoted to solving the Climate Emergency.
-They must turn our National Labs and Military on to the Climate Emergency full bore as if their lives depend on it, which they do.
+Joe Biden will soon be our President.
+He has appointed John Kerry as his Climate Czar.
+This is good news.
+Now the Administration will be devoted to solving the Climate Emergency.
+They must turn our National Labs and Military25 on to the Climate Emergency full bore as if their lives depend on it, which they do.
 They must bring all the Nations on Earth together to solve the Climate Emergency, recognizing that it is our common problem.
 There already are many groups working on it including the IPCC and the United Nations.
 We really do need Planetary Cooperation.
 The consequences of failure are beyond anything we have had to think about.
-This year's harvest, as mentioned on page 7, will be reduced, next year's reduced even more, the year after that still more until eventually food will be no longer available.
-As the temperature continues to rise there will be more forest fires.
-With higher temperatures, there will be more riots.
-As the temperature continues to rise, lower latitudes become uninhabitable and people, now climate refuges, move north.
-With further increasing temperature there are fewer places to go, and more living creatures perish.
-Finally, not a soul is left on this beautiful tiny blue dot and it will spin on quietly around our Sun.
-We must not let that happen, but without serious help it will!